We Can Help With Same-Sex Divorce

 So, because same-sex couples can marry in every state, they can also divorce in every state.
 Like opposite-sex divorces, the process is relatively the same for same-sex divorces; however, issues can arise in the context of parentage and child custody during a same-sex divorce.

-In situations where both parents have a legal relationship with the child/children, custody, parenting plans, and issues of support are dealt with no differently than the same issues would be in an opposite-sex divorce.
+In situations where both parents have a legal relationship with the child/children, custody and issues of support, as well as parenting plans, are dealt with no differently than the same issues would be in an opposite-sex divorce.
 When the parents cannot agree to custody arrangements, a guardian ad litem may be appointed to make factual findings and report on a parenting plan.
 Further, in issues where both parents have a legal relationship with the child/children, no preference is given to the biological parent over the other.

 Co-Parenting When One Parent Isn’t A Legal Guardian